Steps to Becoming an Accountant in New Jersey

 The New Jersey State Board of Accountancy is responsible for licensing state residents interested in becoming certified public accountants.
 The Board requires its CPAs to have at least 150 semester hours of college education, a bachelor’s degree at minimum, a year of public accounting experience, and passing scores on both the Uniform CPA Exam and on New Jersey’s ethics, laws, and regulations exam.
 With bachelor’s programs only including about 120 semester hours of college credit, online master’s degrees provide the perfect avenue for earning the full 150 semester hours required for a CPA license in New Jersey.

 Big Four public accounting firm, Deloitte, has local branch offices in Parsippany and East Brunswick.
 Ernst & Young, another Big Four firm, has offices in Iselin, Rutherford and Secaucus.
-In addition, as of May 2014,there were 21 Fortune 500 companies with corporate headquarters in New Jersey.
+In addition, there were 20 Fortune 500 companies with corporate headquarters in New Jersey.
 These companies were known to be among the state’s biggest employers of corporate managerial accountants.
 The diverse companies that call New Jersey home include household names like healthcare and pharmaceuticals company, Johnson & Johnson, which is headquartered in New Brunswick; security and energy product engineering company, Honeywell International in Morris Township; and retailer, Toys ‘R Us, with its corporate offices in Wayne.

 Many banks and financial services companies, which are major employers of accounting professionals who work as auditors, controllers, and advisors, also call New Jersey home.
 Prudential Financial, another Fortune 500 company, is headquartered in Newark, Bloomberg Equities Group has its corporate headquarters in Princeton, and GM Financial Center is headquartered in Jersey City.